danoc/danoc/_drafts/07-07-2015-better-selectors.md

 ## Use a custom HTML attribute for integration test selectors

 **Problem:** Our Python integration tests used CSS selectors such as `select.goal-type.full-width` and `.form-field__item:nth-child(2)` to select elements on the page.
-These selectors quickly break when we refactored HTML because they rely on a specific page structure.
+These selectors quickly break when refactoring HTML because they rely on a specific page structure.

 The broken selectors caused dozens of our integration tests to fail.
-These types of failures are problematic because they serve as an indication that our tests and markup are tied too closely.
+These types of failures are problematic because they serve as an indication that our tests and markup are too coupled.
 An integration test on our login page that begins to fail _only_ because we rename a button class is a sign of a poorly written test.

 **Solution**: We now encourage developers to add a `data-test-section` attribute to HTML elements that our integraton tests rely on.
 The attribute value must be unique enough to ensure that is the only one on the page being tested.

-This approach is preferred because it decouples tests and HTML structure.
-Also, the attribute name serves as in indication that deleting the element could break a test.

 Here's an example of a submit button in a login dialog that has a test section: